Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 We want our children and students to learn to manage their emotions when they are upset so that they can participate, enjoy, and complete activities that are outlined for them in school and at home.

-When children are able to recognize their emotions, make good choices, and self-regulate with the use of specific strategies and tools, they are able to go from one mental state to another in a productive and less disruptive way.
+When children can recognize their emotions, make good choices, and self-regulate using specific strategies and tools, they can transition from one mental state to another in a productive and less disruptive way.

-This allows for the classroom to evolve into a place of calm and connection.
-Teachers can then stay on task with their teaching and students can stay on task with their learning.
+This allows the classroom to evolve from chaos into a place of calm and connection.
+Teachers can then stay on task, and students can stay on task with their learning.

-By teaching a child to recognize how they feel and to understand what they need, they will be empowered to make a choice and develop self-regulation skills in action.
-This is a powerful process and one we should work on teaching and implementing in our classrooms.
+Teaching children to recognize their feelings and understand their needs empowers them to make choices and develop self-regulation skills.
+This is a robust process; we should work on teaching and implementing it in our classrooms.

 5 Strategies to Help You Create a Calm Classroom

-In this post, you will learn how to help kids recognize when they need to calm down, as well as how to create a calm classroom atmosphere with strategies designed for that.
+In this post, you will learn how to help kids recognize when they need to calm down and create a calm classroom atmosphere with strategies designed for that.
 You will gain ideas to help you get prepared ahead of time so that kids can learn to self-regulate and utilize the tools you have provided them as they need.

 1. Recognize Emotions

-Before kids can begin to self-regulate independently, they first need to learn self-awareness.
-They need to be able to recognize how they are feeling and to name those emotions.
+Before children can begin to self-regulate independently, they need to learn self-awareness.
+They need to recognize how they are feeling and name those emotions.
 They need to say to themselves, “Hey, I am feeling … right now.
 I need to calm down!”

 But how do we help them do this?
-We start with teaching them about their emotions.
-Then, talk about different emotions, when we feel that way, and what that emotion looks and feels like.
-We explain to kids that their brain controls how they feel at different times each day.
+We start by teaching them about their emotions.
+Then, we talk about different emotions, when we feel that way, and what that emotion looks and feels like.
+We explain to kids that their brains control their feelings at various times daily.

-Once kids can recognize and name the emotions they feel and understand that it is their brain that controls them, they begin to feel more in control and able to predict what their needs will be at different times.
+Once children recognize and name their emotions and understand that their brains control them, they begin to feel more in control and can predict their needs at different times.

 Emotional-Awareness Ideas

-- Daily morning meetings are a wonderful opportunity for kids to connect with their feelings and with their peers.
+- Daily morning meetings are an excellent opportunity for kids to connect with their feelings and peers.

-- Try a few of these emotions and feelings lessons!
+- Try a few of these lessons about emotions and feelings!

 2. Teach Mindfulness

-Mindfulness is about connecting with our own thoughts and feelings.
-By practicing mindfulness with our students, we are letting them know that it is okay to slow down and connect with ourselves.
-This process is important if we want kids to become aware of how they are feeling and what their needs are.
+Mindfulness is about connecting with our thoughts and feelings.
+Practicing mindfulness with our students lets them know that slowing down and connecting with ourselves is okay.
+This process is crucial if we want kids to become aware of how they are feeling and what their needs are.

-The classroom environment is often a busy one, but when we intentionally take the time to pause and practice something that is useful for our emotional well-being, we see the benefits throughout the day.
+The classroom environment is often a busy one.
+Still, when we intentionally take the time to pause and practice something useful for our emotional well-being, we see the benefits throughout the day.
 We feel a sense of calm take over that readies our minds to focus and do our best.

-There are many strategies that can help encourage students to be mindful.
+Many strategies can help encourage students to be mindful.
 Try a few of the ideas below to create a more peaceful atmosphere.

 Mindfulness Ideas for a Calm Classroom

 - Take time to breathe with intention throughout the busy school day.
-Teaching students how to visualize and calm their bodies with their breath is a powerful thing!
-Try a few from this list of simple deep breathing exercises.
+Teaching students how to visualize and calm their bodies with their breath is powerful!
+Try a few of these simple deep breathing exercises.

 - Play calming sounds and music when needed or during times of quiet work.
 Use a chime after transitions and have kids close their eyes and listen to the sound.
 Check out this ‘Calm Classroom’ playlist on Spotify!